 Inward investment in the United Kingdom that involves the acquisition of a business, part of the activities of a business or the creation of a joint venture may fall to be reviewed under EU or UK merger control law, if the relevant jurisdictional thresholds are met.
-As a general proposition, transactions will be reviewed by the European Commission (the Commission) when the EU merger control thresholds are met, and by the UK's Competition and Markets Authority (CMA) when the UK thresholds (and not also the EU thresholds) are met.13 The authorities will investigate whether there are any competition concerns associated with a transaction.14 The nationality of the parties to a transaction is not a relevant consideration for this assessment.
+As a general proposition, transactions will be reviewed by the European Commission (the Commission) when the EU merger control thresholds are met, and by the UK's Competition and Markets Authority (CMA) when the UK thresholds (but not the EU thresholds) are met.14 The authorities will investigate whether there are any competition concerns associated with a transaction.15 The nationality of the parties to a transaction is not a relevant consideration for this assessment.

 The EU merger control regime is a mandatory, suspensory notification regime, meaning that parties must notify a transaction meeting the relevant thresholds and must await approval prior to implementation (regardless of whether they are based within or outside the EU).
 Significant penalties can be levied for a failure to file or for implementation prior to clearance, with potential fines reaching up to 10 per cent of the worldwide aggregate turnover of the undertakings concerned.

 The UK merger control regime is a voluntary system, meaning that parties are not obliged to notify a transaction that meets the jurisdictional thresholds for review.
-However, pre-merger notifications are recommended in challenging cases for the sake of legal certainty since the CMA can review (completed and anticipated) mergers on its own initiative, can issue interim orders (preventing integration or completion, or unwinding integration) and can impose conditions (e.g., requiring divestments if, on reviewing a transaction, it believes that the transaction has resulted or may be expected to result in a substantial lessening of competition).
+However, pre-merger notifications are recommended in challenging cases for the sake of legal certainty, because the CMA can review (completed and anticipated) mergers on its own initiative, can issue interim orders (preventing integration or completion, or unwinding integration) and can impose conditions (e.g., requiring divestments if, on reviewing a transaction, it believes that the transaction has resulted or may be expected to result in a substantial lessening of competition).

 ii Public interest review regimes